Joel Sarsiban Garcia: Career

-He was appointed as Officer-in-Charge of the Philippine Coast Guard from December 21, 2016 to December 15, 2018, after his predecessor, Rear Admiral William M. Melad, along with 24 other officials were suspended by the Ombudsman due to corruption charges.
-Then-Commodore Garcia also led patrol operations in Lake Lanao during the Battle of Marawi.
+He was appointed as Officer-in-Charge of the Philippine Coast Guard from December 21, 2016, to December 15, 2018, after his predecessor, Rear Admiral William M. Melad, along with 24 other officials were suspended by the Ombudsman due to corruption charges.
 He also served as commander of the Coast Guard Weapons, Communications, Electronics and Information Systems Command, the Coast Guard Education and Training Command, and the Coast Guard Marine Environmental Protection Command.

-He became the deputy commandant for administration of the Philippine Coast Guard, the second highest post in the coast guard, and at the same time, served as the executive director of the National Coast Watch Center, and the chairperson of the Regional Cooperation Agreement on Combating Piracy and Armed Robbery against Ships in Asia (ReCAAP) Governing Council, based in Singapore, before being appointed as the commandant of the Philippine Coast Guard in October 24, 2019.
+He became the deputy commandant for administration of the Philippine Coast Guard, the second highest post in the coast guard, and at the same time, served as the executive director of the National Coast Watch Center, and the chairperson of the Regional Cooperation Agreement on Combating Piracy and Armed Robbery against Ships in Asia (ReCAAP) Governing Council, based in Singapore, before being appointed as the commandant of the Philippine Coast Guard on October 24, 2019.